T9Air/Klipper_Power_Resume/Docs/Installation.md

 3. Follow the instructions in the install script.
 To install the gcode_shell_command extension, go to kiauh, `./kiauh/kiauh.sh`, press option 4 (advanced), and then option 8.

-> NOTE: YOU MUST RUN THE INSTALLATION SCRIPT FIRST, OTHERWISE YOU WILL RECIEVE AN ERROR TELLING YOU THAT YOU DO NOT HAVE EXECUTE PERMISSIONS
+> NOTE: YOU MUST RUN THE INSTALLATION SCRIPT FIRST, OTHERWISE YOU WILL RECEIVE AN ERROR TELLING YOU THAT YOU DO NOT HAVE EXECUTE PERMISSIONS
+> NOTE: You must have VIRTUAL_SDCARD enabled

 ## Manually installing